2010 FIFA World Cup Group A: South Africa vs Uruguay

 Uruguay took the lead in the 24th minute, when Diego Forlán launched a shot from 30 yards out that beat goalkeeper Itumeleng Khune, who did not attempt to save the shot.
 In the second half, Luis Suárez was left through on goal, but he was brought down by Khune.
 Referee Massimo Busacca awarded a penalty and showed Khune a red card.
 Deep into injury time, Uruguay scored their third goal when Álvaro Pereira tapped in a Suárez cross.
+This was Uruguay's first World Cup win since 1990.

 France vs Mexico

-Mexico's 2–0 victory over France in Polokwane was overshadowed by French striker Nicolas Anelka launching a tirade of abuse towards coach Raymond Domenech during the half-time interval.
+Mexico's 2–0 victory over France in Polokwane (being the first Mexican win against a World Champion's team in a World Cup) was overshadowed by French striker Nicolas Anelka launching a tirade of abuse towards coach Raymond Domenech during the half-time interval.
 Anelka was subsequently dismissed from the squad, which resulted in many squad members, including captain Patrice Evra, boycotting training in the lead-up to the final group stage match against South Africa.